Registration is now open for energy storage for power networks seminar

 On Friday 9 November, in a speech at the Royal Society, the Chancellor George Osborne said that the UK must take a global lead in developing a series of low carbon technologies, including energy storage:

 "There is the challenge of storing more electricity for the grid," Osborne said.
 "Electricity demand peaks at around 60GW, whilst we have a grid capacity of around 80GW – but storage capacity of around just 3GW.

 "Greater capability to store electricity is crucial for these power sources to be viable.
 It promises savings on UK energy spend of up to £10bn a year by 2050 as extra capacity for peak load is less necessary."

 An article detailing the chancellor's speech can be accessed here.

 DECC’s Energy Storage competitions

 Technology innovators have been submitting their bids for DECC’s two energy storage innovation schemes: one for large-scale energy storage demonstration projects and the other for research and feasibility studies into storage systems and their components.
-Results from the assessment are expected soon.

 The Electricity Storage Network welcomes this competition, which will stimulate the development of British developments in electricity storage.
 Electricity Storage Network members have supported a number of discussions and briefings with DECC over the past year as this programme has been developed.